 Chronic health effects include cancer and other tumors; brain and nervous system damage; birth defects; infertility and other reproductive problems; and damage to the liver, kidneys, lungs and other body organs.
 Chronic effects may not appear for weeks, months or even years after exposure, making it difficult to link health impacts to pesticides.

-Pesticides have been implicated in human studies of leukemia, lymphoma and cancers of the brain, breasts, prostate, testis and ovaries.
+Pesticides have been implicated in human studies of leukemia, lymphoma and cancers of the brain, breasts, prostate, testes and ovaries.
 Reproductive harm from pesticides includes birth defects, still birth, spontaneous abortion, sterility and infertility.

 Endocrine disruptors are chemicals that — often at extremely low doses — interfere with important bodily functions by mimicking or blocking hormones (the chemical messengers that circulate in blood and regulate many body processes including metabolism, brain development, the sleep cycle and stress response).
 Some pesticides act as endocrine disruptors and have been shown to cause serious harm to animals, including cancer, sterility and developmental problems.
 Similar impacts have been associated with human exposure to these chemicals.

 Children are More Vulnerable to Pesticide Exposure

 Children are not simply “little adults.”
 Children are more vulnerable to pesticides exposure because their organs, nervous systems and immune systems are still developing; their higher rates of cell division and lower body weight also increase children’s susceptibility to pesticide exposure and risks.
 Their immature organs and other developing biological systems are particularly vulnerable to toxic contaminants.
 Exposure during certain early development periods can cause permanent damage.